Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Annular-one surface graphs

 We can expand out the $\L$-determinants into sums of products of the $\L_{i,j}$, each of which depends on $\zeta$, where $\L_{j,i}(\zeta)=\L_{i,j}(1/\zeta)$.
 Since the denominator is $(1-\zeta)^{n/2-1}$, to evaluate the limit $\zeta\to 1$, we can differentiate the numerator and denominator $n/2-1$ times with respect to $\zeta$ and then set $\zeta$ to $1$.
 The denominator of course becomes $(-1)^{n/2-1}(n/2-1)!$.
 The numerator will consist of monomials of degree $n/2$ in the quantities

-In each case all the terms involving higher order derivatives of $\L_{i,j}$ cancel upon setting $\zeta$ to~$1$.
-This is quite convenient, since there are fewer quantities that we need to evaluate later.
-We already have
+Surprisingly, in each case all the terms involving higher order derivatives of $\L_{i,j}$ cancel upon setting $\zeta$ to~$1$.
+The terms involving the first derivative of $\L_{i,n}$ also cancel at $\zeta=1$.
+We prove this cancellation in Appendix~\ref{no-higher-derivative}.
+This cancellation is convenient, since there are fewer quantities that we need to evaluate.
+Recall that

-let us define
+Let us define

 \begin{theorem} For all positive even $n$ and pairings $\sigma$ of $\{1,\dots,n\}$, $Z_\sigma/Z_{1|2|\cdots|n}$ is a polynomial of degree $n/2$ in the quantities